antarakundu08/TodoList/README.md

 # TodoList
-A simple ToDo List without any javascript framework.
+A simple ToDo List.
+ Without any javascript framework.